Welcome

 As Rypma explains, the room remained in Catherine’s Palace at Tsarskoe Selo (now Pushkin) until 1941, when the Nazis marched into the area, disassembled and seized the room’s panels, transported them to Prussia, and displayed the Amber Chamber there until 1945.
 But as the Allies advanced on Könisgsberg (now Kaliningrad), the room “simply vanished.”
 Since then, endless questions, investigations and books have pursued the mystery, which, according to Rypma, “involves possibilities ranging from sunken ships and underground bunkers to hidden salt mines and billionaire collectors.
 There are even murders associated with the search.”

-These mysterious possibilities and theories play a role in Rypma’s poems, which also trace amber from its prehistoric origins through its medieval popularity (so much of it that fishermen who stole a piece of amber were hanged) and its development as a room that played a role in the lives of three Russian rulers.
+These mysterious possibilities and theories play a role in Rypma’s poems, which also trace amber from its prehistoric origins through its medieval popularity (so much so that fishermen who stole a piece it were hanged) and its development as a room that played a role in the lives of three Russian rulers.
 She also tracks the theft, the room’s curators, attempts to hide it, and even Hitler’s fascination with it.

 The poems, ranging from lyric free verse to haiku to prose poetry, reflect Rypma’s deep love for her subject in a way that almost makes the reader forget how much research went into the book.
 “I’m accustomed to doing research for poetry, but I had never envisioned that I would spend years doing it for this book.
 But the material out there is voluminous,” Rypma admits.